lecav30/mine/README.md

 ### Notes GVim

-To edit GVim write the command
+To edit GVim write the command in $home
-`:echo $home`
-after that
 `:edit _vimrc`
 That creates a _vimrc file which you will be able to modify